docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/suites.rst

 Suites
 ################################################################################

-For information on how to acquire and manage suites, see the SweetPea Suites section in :ref:`universals/universals`.
+For information on how to acquire and manage suites, see :ref:`universals/sweetpea-suites`.

 ----